 I am a Permanent Deacon incardinated in the Catholic Diocese of Portsmouth, England, where I was, from 2004 to 2018, the Diocesan Oeconomus.
-I am married to Caroline, a painter, and have three young-adult children: Peter who works as a Lay Chaplain for AoS/Stella Maris; Sophia, a history student at Goldsmiths University of London; and Hugo, studying for a MEng in Material Science at the University of Manchester.
+I am married to Caroline, a painter, and have three young-adult children: Peter who works as a Lay Chaplain for AoS/Stella Maris; Sophia, a history student at Goldsmiths University of London; and Hugo, who has recently completed a MEng in Material Science at the University of Manchester.
 I was born in Wales (the country God made for Himself) in 1965.

 I was a Research Associate at St Benet’s Hall, Oxford, from 2013 to 2015.
 I have been part of the associate staff of the Maryvale Institute of Higher Religious Sciences, in Birmingham, since 2011, where I lecture in dogmatic theology, liturgy and sacraments.
 I also tutor students undertaking the Bachelor of Divinity and the MA (Pastoral Theology) degree.
 These students study using programmes combining distance-learning and intensive-study residential courses.

 I am a member of the Academic Board of the Quarterdeck Lectures – a series of enrichment lectures offered to students at the UK Defence College.
 These students are senior officers from the UK, the Commonwealth and other countries undertaking staff courses for senior command and staff roles.
-In March 2019 I will be delivering a lecture entitles “The Human and Conscience” as part of this prestigious series.
+In March 2019 I delivered a lecture in this series entitled “The Human and Conscience” to Post-graduate Students from 67 nationalities.